Language: EN

 }

-Some languages do this grouping transparently for us so that it feels like more than one value can be returned, but internally it is returning a group that contains the values.
+Some languages perform this grouping transparently for us, giving the impression that more than one value can be returned, but internally what is being returned is a group that contains the values.

-Maintain consistency in the return type: Although the language allows it, avoid returning two different types of return values (for example, a number and a text).
-This can be “forced” in almost all languages, even in typed ones we can return an object.
+Maintain consistency in the return type: Although the language allows it, avoid returning two different types of return values (for example, a number and text).
+This can be “forced” in almost all languages; even in typed languages, we can return an object.
 Don’t do it.

-Similarly, maintain a consistent return type in similar or related functions.
-For example, if you have a collection of elements and functionsgetById or getByName, it is convenient for all of them to return the same type.
+Also, maintain a consistent return type in similar or related functions.
+For example, if you have a collection of elements and functions getById or getByName, it is advisable that they all return the same type.
 In this example, a single element.

-If you need to return other types, use another “family” of functions, such as getAll or getWhere..., if you need to return collections of elements.
+If you need to return other types, use another “family” of functions, such as getAll or getWhere..., if you have to return collections of elements.

-Avoid returning empty null values: The return value must have a clear and useful meaning.
+Avoid returning null empty values: The return value should have a clear and useful meaning.
 Avoid returning empty or null values when possible.
 If the function cannot produce a valid result, consider using exceptions or special error codes.

-Consider the use of complex data structures: If the function needs to return multiple related values, consider using complex data structures, such as tuples, dictionaries, or custom classes.
+Consider using complex data structures: If the function needs to return multiple related values, consider using complex data structures, such as tuples, dictionaries, or custom classes.

-A typical example is the index_of() function, which is a function that returns the position where an element is found in a collection.
+A typical example is the index_of() function, which is a function that returns the position where it finds an element in a collection.
 It is a common (and dirty) practice to return -1 if the value is not found.
-It is much better to return a tuple indicating if the result has been found, and the position.
+It is much better to return a tuple indicating whether the result was found and the position.